nextgis/docs_toolbox/source/webmap2qgis.rst

 Inputs:

-* Web GIS address – URL of the Web GIS on NextGIS Web platfomr, containing the Web Map to be converted into QGIS project.
+* Web GIS address – URL of the Web GIS on NextGIS Web platform, containing the Web Map to be converted into QGIS project.
 For example, ``https://demo.nextgis.com``;
 * Web Map ID - numbers at the end of the Web Map URL;
 * Login – NextGIS ID or username of a Web GIS user that has permissions to read the data;
 * Password – password for the user;